MobilityData/gtfs-validator/web/pipeline/README.md

 according to a target environment, the convention is to set the environment variable `WEB_BUILD_ENV` and lookup properties under the key `env.{WEB_BUILD_ENV}.{propertyName}`.

+## Setup GitHub Actions

+GitHub actions will require a GCP service account with the following privileges in order to operate:

+- Access gcloud secret `svcCredentialSrc`
+- Submit build to cloud build
+- Deploy to cloud run service `WEB_DEPLOY_SVC_CLOUDRUN`